syncfusion-content/xamarin-docs/Xamarin/SfSwitch/how-to.md

 ## Change busy indicator color

-You can customize the busy indictaor color using the `BusyIndicatorColor` property based on its visual state and devices.
+You can customize the busy indicator color using the `BusyIndicatorColor` property based on its visual state and devices.

 {% tabs %}